“Peace I Leave with You”November 10, 2015 • Devotional

 Christ’s peace resides in one’s heart.
 It is a spiritual peace that quells fear and anxiety.
-In the midst of the adversity that He knew His apostles would face, He wanted to bless them with consolation, confidence, and a conviction that all would be right in the end.

 Good morning.
 I am humbled by the opportunity to speak with you today.
 I would like to give special thanks to the members of my family, to my colleagues, and to my students who are in attendance.
 It doesn’t seem that long ago that I was a student here at BYU attending devotionals and forums.
 I am glad to be part of this tradition as a speaker now; this campus community is a precious one, especially as we have opportunities to come together and discuss matters of the gospel.